Optimize web fonts for Core Web Vitals.

 A system font is the default font used by the user interface of a user's device.
 System fonts typically vary by operating system and version.
 Because the font is already installed, the font does not need to be downloaded.
 System fonts can work particularly well for body text.

-To use the system font in your CSS, list system-ui as the font-family:
+To use the system font in your CSS, list system-ui

 font-family: system-ui

-Not everyone will benefit from switching to variable fonts.
+Not everyone benefits from switching to variable fonts.
 Variable fonts contain many styles, so typically have larger file sizes than individual non-variable fonts that only contain one style.
 Sites that will see the largest improvement from using variable fonts are those that use (and need to use) a variety of font styles and weights.

 Font rendering